 LME-MCOs are required to submit units of service and meet funding requirements which include targeting of dollars to clients or services at a level of specificity per the NC Tracks covered services chart.
 LME-MCOs that receive these funds are required to submit additional reports to meet the special requirements as stated in the Special Reporting Requirements section of an allocation letter.

 Contract Reporting

-The Contractor provides Quarterly Reports on the status and progress of activities and services.
-Monthly FSR of expenditures is also provided.
+The Contractor provides Quarterly Progress Reports on the status and progress of activities and services.
+Monthly FSRs of expenditures are also provided.

 M. SUBRECIPIENT MONITORING

 Clinical Monitoring